PedroRabeloN/snake_C/README.md

 # snake_C
-The snake game made in anguage C as a project for college
+The snake game made in language C as a project for college